NOTANO0B/MetaMC/index.md

 I'll leave a paypal link/embed in the short future.
 For now, just tell all your friends about this epic datapack!!

 # MONEY $0/50,000
+<br>I'll leave screenshots and updates below, keep your eyes peeled!
+####Changelog and teasers below

+<br>June 30 2020- added textures for skeletons and minecarts.
+Started MetaMC